 Called to Life Together

-We are called to life together in our two local supporting CONGREGATIONS, St. Paul’s (ELCA) and Grace (LCMS).
-This means sharing home-cooked meals, worshipping together, and taking part in intergenerational community with 8-year olds, 80-year olds, and everyone in between!
+We are called to life together in our two local partner CONGREGATIONS, St. Paul’s (ELCA) and Grace (LCMS).
+This means sharing home-cooked meals, worshipping together, and sharing life with 8-year olds, 80-year olds, and everyone in between.